Flying Frenchman

 Instructions

-• Put all ingredients into your cocktail shaker.
-Remember that the espresso should still be hot.
+• Pour all ingredients into your cocktail shaker.
+The espresso should still be hot.

 • Add a generous amount of ice and shake your drink until your cocktail shaker feels icy.